wearespindle/python-wherescape/wherescape/connectors/gsheet/readme.md

     ]
 # Gsheet connector

-Gsheet Connector for WhereSCape.
+Gsheet Connector for WhereScape.
 Takes care of creating metadata for a loading data and uploading the data from a gsheet file.

-# Preparation
+## WhereScape Parameters

+## Connection Details
 An authentication user is required from Wherescape.
 For this, a client secret has to be created in the Google API Console.
-Its secret should be stored in `%%APPDATAPP\gspread` for Windows orin `~/.gspread` for Unix.
+Its secret should be stored in `%%APPDATAPP\gspread` for Windows or in `~/.gspread` for Unix.

 The default scopes for this client secret are: